bronson113/dino_learn/README.md

 ======================
 * speed up image processing: use cython or other libary to accelarate
 * create self learning ai to master the game: use tensorflow or neat-python

-if anyone wants to contribute to this project, feels free to submit pull requests

 Special thanks
 ==============